 Increase the Span of Solvents

 Taking measures to increase the life of solvents used in the cleaning process can greatly help in decreasing contaminant costs.
-A drop in waste production ultimately results in cost reduction.
-Following are steps involved in increasing the life of solvents:
+A drop-in waste production ultimately results in cost reduction.
+You can increase solvent span by observing the following recommendations:

 Thoroughly check the condition of parts before scheduling cleaning.